My Drawing Process: From Idea to Finished Artwork

 This is also when I add any small details that might have been overlooked earlier, which can make a big difference in the final piece.

 I also add my artist tag to ensure my artwork is recognized as mine.
-Here, I go back and forth quite a bit, but it’s worth it!
+Here, I go back and forth quite a bit to find the right position for the tag, but it’s worth it!

 And Then...
 Done!